What’s that bug in my Aquarium?

 Copepods are fascinating, tiny creatures that inhabit the world of our aquariums.
 They’re small crustaceans, typically measuring between 0.1 to 0.2 cm or 0.04 to 0.1 inches in size.
 What sets copepods apart is their singular eye, which gives them a unique and somewhat amusing appearance.

 These creatures are known for their distinctive style of movement.
-They don’t swim around your tank in the way that fishOpens in a new tab. do.
+They don’t swim around your tank in the way that fish do.
 Instead, they move by making short leaps, traveling across surfaces such as the tank glass and other objects.
 If you watch them closely, you might even notice different colored species, adding another layer of diversity to your aquatic ecosystem.

 Copepods play a crucial role in your tank’s health.
 They feed on various organic materials, helping to clean the tank and maintain water quality.
-They’re also an essential part of the food chain, providing a valuable food source for smaller fishOpens in a new tab. and other aquatic animals.
+They’re also an essential part of the food chain, providing a valuable food source for smaller fish and other aquatic animals.

 Despite their size, copepods are harmless creatures.
 They add variety to your tank’s ecosystem without posing any risk to the other inhabitants.
 Their cute appearance and unique behaviors can add an extra layer of interest to your aquarium, making them a welcome addition to many tanks.